Key takeaways:

 Intercom systems

 Intercoms are the most robust and versatile building entry systems.
-They enable communication between visitors and tenants while offering various methods of entry.
+They enable communication between visitors and tenants and offer various entry methods.

 There are several kinds of intercom systems.
-An intercom can either be wired or wireless.
-And similar to buzzer systems, intercoms can operate with in-unit hardware — but they may use residents’ cell phones instead.
+An intercom can be wired or wireless.
+Similar to buzzer systems, intercoms can operate with in-unit hardware, but they may use residents’ cell phones instead.

 The best intercom systems: